velartrill/velartrill.github.io/orig/kestrel.md

 She shrugs.
 "Kess, I'm not a surgeon.
 That's really advanced stuff, I barely know anything about it.
 The only medicine I know is basic field work."

 "Soshi, we have so many people -- boys paralyzed by explosions, folks who jumped on grenades and lost their limbs.
-One of my friends, we had to mercy-kill him because he-he--" The tears are welling up already.
+One of my friends, we had to give him Shuharva's mercy because he-he--" The tears are welling up already.
 "He couldn't see and he couldn't hear and he couldn't move; he was just trapped inside what little was left of his mangled body.
 And you're saying he didn't have to die, you could have saved him--"

 "We have the tech for it, yeah.
 For our own people, anyway.
 I met a man once who lost most of his body fighting a fire and you'd never know anything bad had happened to him just to look."

-"Why didn't-- you could have *given us this,* you could have told us how-- none of those people, those brave soldiers, those poor civvies in the wrong place at the wrong time-- all those arms torn off and eyes lost to shrapnel and field amputations--" I breathe deeply, fighting to keep myself under control, but the words are spilling out faster than I can even think them.
+"Why didn't-- you could have *given us this,* you could have told us how-- none of those people, those brave soldiers, those poor civvies in the wrong place at the wrong time-- all those arms torn off and eyes lost to shrapnel and fucking field amputations--" I breathe deeply, fighting to keep myself under control, but the words are spilling out faster than I can even think them.
 "God, Soshi, you gotta help us, there's so many people--"

 *"Kess."* Soshi grabs me by the shoulders.
 "Kess, stop. *Breathe.* Listen, okay?
 Listen to me.
 Please?
 Just let me talk for a minute."